cloudbees/cloudbees-examples/README.md

 ## Welcome
 Welcome to the CloudBees examples repository.
-This repository is a place for storing tutorials, examples, and other learning materials.
+This repository is a place for storing tutorials, examples, and other learning materials to complement mentions in product documentation.
 Of note:

 * It is owned and managed by the docs team.
 Please contact a docs team member or manager for assistance in adding files.
 * This repo contains assets that complement mentions in product documentation.
 As such, it is not standalone.